 Born in Germany and raised in Southern California, Denise Brown led a life remarkable only in its normalcy until June 12, 1994 when her sister, Nicole Brown Simpson, was murdered.

-Brown's life path dramatically altered, she would now tell you that along with her devotion to her son, Sean, she is also committed to raising awareness against domestic violence - a crime that kills four women every day in the United States.
+Brown's life path dramatically altered, she is committed to raising awareness against domestic violence - a crime that kills four women every day in the United States.